-and state constitutions.
+Similarly, Romer held Colorado's Amendment 2 to be unconstitutional for broadly limiting the political rights to seek or obtain various forms of government redress that homosexuals theretofore had shared with all citizens under the federal and state constitutions.
 Romer, 517 U.S. at 632-33.
 Guaranteeing universal political rights under Romer does not undermine allowing husband-wife definitions of marriage under Baker.
 Unlike the targeted and common definition of "marriage" at issue here, the Romer law was held to be sufficiently overbroad and unusual to allow the Romer majority to infer animus.
 Romer, 517 U.S. at 633.
-Arkansas' Marriage Laws do not present that situation.
+South Dakota's Marriage Laws do not present that situation.

 Finally, the Windsor majority rejected what it perceived as an overbroad federal intrusion into an area of state dominance, with the resulting "discrimination" so unusual as to provide evidence of animus as the law's principal purpose.
 133 S.Ct. at 2693-95.
-By contrast, here Arkansas acts within that primary area of dominance to enact a law that is hardly unusual.
+By contrast, here South Dakota acts within that primary area of dominance to enact a law that is hardly unusual.
 Indeed, as the Chief Justice explained, that state "power will come into play on the other side of the board in future cases about the constitutionality of state marriage definitions."
 Id. at 2697 (Roberts, C.J., dissenting).
-Because none of the features relevant to the Windsor majority apply here, see Sections I.A.1-I.A.3, supra, Windsor does not undermine Baker.11
+Because none of the features relevant to the Windsor majority apply here, see Sections II.C.1-II.C.3, supra, Windsor does not undermine Baker.11